-- The FDA has placed our clinical studies of lovo-cel on partial clinical hold, and we have no assurance as to what the FDA may require, or the timing, if ever, of when the partial clinical hold may be lifted, or when we may resume enrolling pediatric patients in our clinical studies of lovo-cel. - The FDA has placed our clinical studies of eli-cel on clinical hold, and we have no assurances as to what the FDA may require, or the timing, if ever, of when this clinical hold may be lifted, or the effect this clinical hold may have on FDA's ongoing review of the Biologics License Application ("BLA") for eli-cel. - We cannot predict when or if we will obtain marketing approval to commercialize our product candidates, and the marketing approval of our product and any future products may ultimately be for more narrow indications than we expect. - · We have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future. - There is substantial doubt regarding our ability to continue as a going concern.
+- The FDA has placed our clinical studies of lovo-cel on partial clinical hold, and we have no assurance as to what the FDA may require, or the timing, if ever, of when the partial clinical hold may be lifted, or when we may resume enrolling pediatric patients in our clinical studies of lovo-cel. - We cannot predict when or if we will obtain marketing approval to commercialize our product candidates, and the marketing approval of any future products may ultimately be for more narrow indications than we expect. - We have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future. - There is substantial doubt regarding our ability to continue as a going concern.
 We will need to raise additional financing in upcoming periods, which may not be available on acceptable terms, or at all.
-Failure to obtain necessary capital when needed may force us to delay, limit or terminate our commercial readiness efforts, activities to support a potential commercial launch following any approval of our product candidates, or other operations. - Insertional oncogenesis is a risk of gene therapies using viral vectors that can integrate into the genome, and several patients with CALD treated with eli-cel in our clinical studies have been diagnosed with myelodysplastic syndrome likely mediated by Lenti-D lentiviral vector ("LVV") insertion.
-These events may require us to halt or delay further clinical development of our product candidates, such as eli-cel, or to suspend or cease commercialization following marketing approval, if any, and the commercial potential of our product candidates may be materially and negatively impacted. - We have limited experience as a commercial company and the marketing and sale of future products may be unsuccessful or less successful than anticipated. - The commercial success of our future products will depend upon the degree of market acceptance by physicians, patients, third-party payers and others in the medical community.
-If we fail to obtain sufficient pricing or reimbursement approval for any future products, our revenues may be adversely affected and our business may suffer. - If the market opportunities for our product or any future products are smaller than we believe they are, and if we are not able to successfully identify patients and achieve significant market share, our revenues may be adversely affected and our business may suffer. - We rely on a complex supply chain for our product candidates.
+Failure to obtain necessary capital when needed may force us to delay, limit or terminate our commercial readiness efforts, activities to support a potential commercial launch following any approval of our product candidates, or other operations. - Insertional oncogenesis is a risk of gene therapies using viral vectors that can integrate into the genome, and several patients with CALD treated with SKYSONA in our clinical studies have been diagnosed with myelodysplastic syndrome likely mediated by Lenti-D lentiviral vector ("LVV") insertion.
+These events may require us to halt or delay further clinical development of our product candidates or to suspend or cease commercialization, and the commercial potential of our products and product candidates may be materially and negatively impacted. - We have limited experience as a commercial company and the marketing and sale of our current and future products may be unsuccessful or less successful than anticipated. - The commercial success of our current and future products will depend upon the degree of market acceptance by physicians, patients, third-party payers and others in the medical community.
+If we fail to obtain sufficient pricing or reimbursement approval for any products, our revenues may be adversely affected and our business may suffer. - If the market opportunities for our products or any future products are smaller than we believe they are, and if we are not able to successfully identify patients and achieve significant market share, our revenues may be adversely affected and our business may suffer. - We rely on a complex supply chain for our product candidates.
 The manufacture and delivery of our LVV and drug products present significant challenges for us, and we may not be able to produce our vector and drug products at the quality, quantities, locations or timing needed to support our clinical programs or potential commercialization.
 In addition, we may encounter challenges with engaging or coordinating with qualified treatment centers needed to support potential commercialization. - We face intense competition and rapid technological change and the possibility that our competitors may develop therapies that are more advanced or effective than ours, which may adversely affect our financial condition and our ability to successfully commercialize our product and any future products. - Our future success depends on our ability to retain key employees, consultants and advisors and to attract, retain and motivate qualified personnel.